-Threat 7.0 - The Handling and Storage of Non-Agricultural Source Material (NASM)
+Threat 7.0 - The Handling and Storage of Non-Agricultural Source Materia I (NASM)

-Policy Number 6.1 - Application of non-agricultural source material (NASM) to land 7.1 - The handling and storage of non-agricultural source material (NASM) CH-MC-5.1 Future Prescribed Instr.
-WHPA-A-v.10 Policy only applies to the application of NASM containing materials from sewage works or meat plant To ensure the future application, handling and storage of non-agricultural source material never become significant drinking water threats, where such activities are, or would be, significant drinking water threats, the Ministry of Agriculture, Food and Rural Affairs and/or the Ministry of the Environment, Conservation and Parks shall revoke or not approve any Non-Agricultural Source Material (NASM) Plan, in accordance with the Nutrient Management Act , or within the Environmental Compliance Approval process that allows, or would permit these activities within vulnerable areas where it would be a significant drinking water threat.
+Policy Identifier 6.1 - Application of non-agricultural source material (NASM) to land 7.1 - The handling and storage of non-agricultural source material (NASM) CH-MC-5.1 Future Prescribed Instr.
+WHPA-A-v.10 Policy only applies to the application of NASM containing materials from sewage works or meat plant To ensure that any Future application or handling and storage of non-agricultural source material (NASM) never become significant drinking water threats, where these activities are, or would be, significant drinking water threats, the Ministry of Agriculture, Food and Agribusiness shall prohibit these activities through the NASM Plan process.